asim-builds/Temp-Logger/temp_logger_v1/readme.md

 - Includes a **push button** to:
   - Switch between °C and °F display modes
   - Turn the RGB LED on/off
-- Uses an **RGB LED** to provide visual feedback on environmental conditions:
+- Uses an **RGB LED** to provide visual feedback on environmental conditions.
+Example:
   - 🔴 Red: High temperature
   - 🔵 Blue: Low temperature
   - 🟢 Green: Normal range